athiyadeviyani/tia-net/README.md

 # tia-net
-Tia's implementation of Neural Network Architectures
+Tia's implementation of Neural Network Architectures from scratch